-I can’t eat beef because of the pretty moo-cows but I can create copycat recipes that once upon a time would have contained meat in this house.
-These Vegan Copycat Sloppy Joes combine earthy mushrooms and lentils with roast capsicum, a battalion of spices and finely chopped spinach to create a wonderfully full-bodied, meaty, meatless burger.
+I can't eat beef because of the pretty moo-cows but I can create copycat recipes that once upon a time would have contained meat in this house.
+This Vegan Loose Meat Sandwich recipe combines earthy mushrooms and lentils with roast capsicum, a battalion of spices and finely chopped spinach to create a wonderfully full-bodied, meaty, meatless burger.
 No cows were harmed in the making of this sloppy joe but I did confuse some carnivores.

 Living in the Hills is not for everyone, but I love it.
 I didn't think I would, being a city girl through and through, but I have grown to love the complete randomness of the Hills community.
 From the Lantern Festival to the Tea Cup Tree (where hundreds have left their tea cups on a tree stump for the sheer whimsy of it) to our local wizard Baba Desi who wanders the streets wearing turbans, the Hills is an eccentric hotspot.
 And it's beautiful, so what's not to love?

 One of my favourite places to visit is an abandoned golf course that has been adopted by the local doggy community as an off-leash area.

 We take Scout the Dane up there a few times each week to frolic amongst the overgrown fairways and canine sandpit bunkers.
 There is nothing more blissful and soul affirming than a dog running full throttle across the green, ears flapping, canine companions in tow.
 On days when my brain needs a quick re-wire, we take to this abandoned space once available to members only but now open to all.
 I can't imagine the golf community deriving as much joy from the space as the pack families do.